Pholiotina smithii: Identification, Potency, Effects, Dosage & Look Alikes

 Spore Print: Spore print is an ochre yellow to rusty orange.

-Smell: No particular odor, although some mycological sources suggest a starchy or farinaceous smell.
+Smell: No order or a starchy or farinaceous smell.

 Flavor and Edibility: No distinctive taste.
-Although the flesh of Pholiotina smithii is considered edible, the reader should keep in mind that it contains psychoactive alkaloids and can easily be confused for other deadly Pholiotina mushrooms.
+Although the flesh is not toxic, eating is not advised.
 Therefore, the consumption of wild samples is not advised.

 Habitat: Scattered amongst mosses and in sphagnum bogs as well as in and around damp swampy areas.
 Additionally, specimens can also be found growing along river banks and ditches.
 In North America, Pholiotina smithii appears during the early summer period, from late May to early June, almost never appearing after the first week of June.